eth-clients/goerli/README.md

 ##### EthereumJS

-Connect to Görli by using the provided state and genesis included in EthereumJS: https://github.com/ethereumjs/ethereumjs-common/releases
+Connect to Goerli by using the provided state and genesis included in EthereumJS: https://github.com/ethereumjs/ethereumjs-common/releases

 ```
 ./bin/cli.js --network goerli